 How You Can Help

-News of legislative change is coming to TBHI from many states.
+News of legislative telehealth policy change is coming to TBHI from many states.
 If you have news from your state, post it below so that others can see what’s happening.
 Includes links to source documents and articles if you can.
 Also, please tell others about your experience at TBHI.
 Let your colleagues on listservs, social media, and other areas know about the resources that we offer and how we might help them develop their telehealth services.
 For those of you who have already written to lend a hand, we thank you.
 Let’s continue to work together to keep everyone safe.

 Dr. Maheu serves as the Founder & Executive Director of the Telebehavioral Health Institute, which offers over 64 hours of both basic and advanced telehealth training online and offering two Micro Certifications Telehealth.
 She is the CEO for the non-profit Coalition for Technology in Behavioral Science (CTiBS).
 She has authored five telehealth textbooks, including the Telebehavioral Health: Foundations in Theory & Practice for Graduate Learners (2020); the APA-published, A Practitioner’s Guide to Telemental Health: How to Conduct Legal, Ethical and Evidence-Based Telepractice (2016), and Career Paths in Telemental Health (2016).